What's the first thing I do?

 There is a significant association between neck pain and Temporo-mandibular Dysfunction (TMD) symptoms (Ciancaglini '99).
 In fact, 50% of cervical spine cases will have TMD, often as the primary problem (Lewitt).

-Since many patients present with both neck and jaw pain, I look closely at both areas.
+Since many patients present with both neck and jaw pain, I look closely at both area.
 However, I check your posture, the skull bones, pelvis, and feet too.
-It is a very comprehensive examination…I like looking at details!
-Many muscles of the neck and jaw can be imbalanced , especially the Digastrics, SCM, upper traps and suboccipitals.
+It is a very comprehensive examination...I like looking at details!
+Many muscles of the neck and jaw can be imbalanced, especially the Diastrics, SCM, upper traps and suboccipitals.
 I teach my patients how to self stretch and balance these muscles.

 Depending on the case I might recommend laser therapy, magnet therapy, deep muscle stimulation therapy and 'hands on' therapy.

 Take home advice includes eat a soft diet; keep your tongue up, gently resting on the palate and teeth apart as the rest position of the jaw; chew on both sides at the same time or alternate sides; avoid clenching and grinding the teeth, tensing, or gum chewing; avoid excessive or prolonged opening of the mouth; avoid sleeping on the stomach; do a trial of laser therapy for pain control; use heat or ice over tender muscles (discuss with Dr. Tucker which is best for your case); I may recommend a topical cream (Hemp based or other cream).

 If you need help with your dentist I am happy to work with them.